Published 15/04/2025, Edited 29/04/2025

 Health and Welfare

-Reforming and streamlining Centrelink, particularly Jobseeker, from being a bureaucratic torture device and into a system which acts as a pathway to obtain government support and via work-for-the-dole eventually part or full-time employment
+Reforming and streamlining Centrelink, particularly Jobseeker, from being a bureaucratic torture device and into a system which acts as a pathway to obtain government support and via work-for-the-dole to eventually part or full-time employment

 Reducing the length of the application forms and the list of conditions required to apply for welfare